PASTAQ-MS/pastaq.github.io/docs/index.md

 #### Deisotoping/Feature detection

-The deisotoping/feature detection procedure does not require much parametrization, as the parameters are derived automatically in previous steps.
-The only setting the user may want to adjust is the `feature_detection_charge_states` by selecting which charge states may be explored.
+Users generally do not need to manually adjust the parameters of the deisotoping/feature detection procedure since those parameters are derived automatically.
+However, users may want to adjust the `feature_detection_charge_states` parameter to select the set of possible charge states that will be explored.

 #### Annotation linking and identifications